dune-universe/opam-overlays/README.md

 ## Port a new package/version to dune on `opam-overlays`

-The typical workflow to port an existing package to dune and publish it on `opam-ovelays` would be the following:
+The typical workflow to port an existing package to dune and publish it on `opam-overlays` would be the following:

 1. Create a fork of the upstream package `abc`
 2. Port it to dune on a specific branch `dune-universe-vX.Y.Z`, where `X.Y.Z` corresponds to the upstream